1. About felodipine

 - Felodipine is also called by various brand names, including Plendil, Cardioplen XL, Folpik XL, Vascalpha and Neofel XL.

-3. Who can and can't take felodipine
+3. Who can and cannot take felodipine

 Adults aged 18 and over can take felodipine.